 Even more so than on a single day sportive, multi-day events are all about endurance.
-If you are targeting a multi-day event, hopefully you have already laid down a solid foundation of endurance over the winter and ideally been following our British Cycling Intermediate/Advanced Training Plan.
-You should now switch to the Modular Plan which you can use to manage your training around your target events.
+If you are targeting a multi-day event, hopefully you have already laid down a solid foundation of endurance over the winter and ideally been following our Off-season base builder plan.
+You should now switch to the In-season plan which you can use to manage your training around your target events.

-You can also use our Modular plan if you have been following your own training plan though the winter and have achieved a solid fitness base.
+You can also use our In-season plan if you have been following your own training plan though the winter and have achieved a solid fitness base.

 If your winter training hasn’t quite gone to plan and you have got a multi-day event this summer, all is not lost.
-If you have still got 12 weeks or more and are at a fitness level that would allow you to go out and ride 100 km relatively comfortably, you should work through the 12-week Foundation Plan.
-With any extra weeks, you can then use the Modular Plan to fill in the gaps to your event.
+If you have still got 12 weeks or more and are at a fitness level that would allow you to go out and ride 100 km relatively comfortably, you should work through the 12-week Off-season base builder plan.
+With any extra weeks, you can then use the In-season to fill in the gaps to your event.

 Learn pacing discipline